-Batteries come in a lot of different varieties.
-The most common are
+Batteries come in a lot of different varieties, and many

-involved, and advantages and disadvantages of each design.
+and disadvantages of each design.
 We have also included some useful definitions

 and a list of parameters to guide you in matching your battery requirements to

 Table of Contents

 - More Technical